Updated April 13

 After people found out about his diagnosis, Rudy was in the eye of the storm for a little while.

-The 27-year-old had not been taking the pandemic seriously, and jokingly, after a press conference on Monday, March 9, he touched all the microphones and tape recorders placed in front of him.
-Two days later he tested positive for corona.
+The 27-year-old had not been taking the pandemic seriously.
+Jokingly, after a press conference on Monday, March 9, he touched all the microphones and tape recorders placed in front of him.
+Two days later, he tested positive for corona.

 A lot of people were not happy about that.

-The Utah Jazz player has since profusely apologized for his lack of judgement on every and all social media available to him, including his own Instagram and Twitter.
-As part of his mea culpa he has apologized to all he may have endangered and has urged others to take the pandemic seriously.
+The Utah Jazz player has since profusely apologized for his lack of judgment.
+He has done so in every and all social media available to him, including Instagram and Twitter.
+As part of his mea culpa, he has apologized to all he may have endangered and has urged others to take the pandemic seriously.

-Rudy has gone on to donate 500,000 dollars to assist those affected by the pandemic including employees of the Jazz arena, families in Utah and Oklahoma, and the French health care system.
+Rudy has gone on to donate 500,000 dollars to assist those affected by the pandemic.
+The main recipients are the employees of the Jazz arena, families in Utah and Oklahoma, and the French health care system.

 6. Olga Kurylenko, actress

 The Bond girl was not as fortunate as the asymptomatic Elbas.
-Olga Kurylenko fell sick around March 10 and was taken to a London hospital, where she tested positive for Covid-19.
+Olga Kurylenko fell sick around March 10.
+She was taken to a London hospital, where she tested positive for Covid-19.

 When she received her diagnosis, friends bombarded her with questions about the new disease.
-And eventually convinced Olga to share her symptoms and experience online to help with the general uncertainty about Covid.
+They eventually convinced Olga to share her symptoms and experience online to help with the general uncertainty about Covid.

 On March 16, the 40-year-old told her Instagram followers that she had tested positive for corona.